DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 be taken to advance the project.
 If the current UserSpecification does not exactly match the cached UserSpecification for a given stage, then that stage needs to be revisited by the auto workflow tool.

-## Task Selection

-When the 'code-commit' command is run with the `--aw` flag, the auto workflow tool will iterate over every UserSpecification in the project and see which stages have been completed for the latest version of each UserSpecification.
-It will target the UserSpecification that has the least progress and then trigger the appropriate LLM workflow to make progress on that UserSpecification.
-If multiple UserSpecifications are at the same progression level, they are processed in alphabetical order.

-Each workflow can provide one of three responses, which will be wrapped in '@@@@' tags on either end for easy machine parsing.
-The three potential responses are 'progression-complete', 'changes-requested', and 'changes-attempted'.

-That means the output string will either contain '@@@@progression-complete@@@@' or '@@@@changes-requested@@@@' or '@@@@changes-attempted@@@@'.
-If none are present, or if multiple are present, an error is returned to the user.

-The workflow may also have a comment section, which will be wrapped by '%%%%comment%%%%' and '%%%%end%%%%' tags.
-For example:

-%%%%comment%%%%
-The UserSpecification is not self-consistent, one section says that there should be no network calls, and another section says that there should be an LLM call
-%%%%end%%%%

-If there are multiple comment sections, an error is returned.
-The comments are presented to the user directly in stdout.

-If a task is passed, the auto workflow will automatically reset and keep going, continuing until a task is not passed.

 ## Logging